What are the best volunteer opportunities for college students?

 Summer Volunteer Programs for College Students

 Our summer volunteer opportunities for college students are among our most popular.
 Our programs are flexible, so you can make your project fit your schedule.
 Travel with us at any point over June, July, or August, from as little as one week.
+The more time you stay, the more you will learn on our summer abroad internships for college students.

 For summer volunteer trips and internships abroad for college students, we strongly recommend Flexi Trips.
 This type of trip can be tailored to fit your exact needs, from travel dates to duration.

 If you’d prefer to travel with a group during the summer, then take a look at our Team Trips.
 These trips have set dates for college students looking to volunteer abroad in summer, so your group arrives and leaves at the same time.
+Our summer service trips for college students will excite, challenge, and empower you to see the world differently.

 "As a rising senior at Dartmouth College, I wanted a summer experience that would allow me to help others and ground my college studies in real life experience.[...]
 I left Samoa with an enhanced understanding of my collegiate studies, a new perspective on aid, and a family and community of people I look forward to seeing again."
 Maisie I, Childcare in Samoa